khalifenizar/carlhicksdotme/_posts/posts/2014/08/2014-08-25-als-ice-bucket.md

 ---
 layout: post
 title: "ALS ICE BUCKET CHALLENGE"
 author: carl_hicks
-modified:
+categories: posts
 excerpt: "It was only a matter of time."
+tags: [random]
+image:
+   feature:
-date: 2014-08-25
+date: 2014-08-25T01:15:43-05:00
 comments: true
-tags: [random]
+share: true
+modified:
+link:
 ---

 It was only a matter of time.
 Generally speaking I would not cave to peer pressure, but when you son challanges you and does the challange himself ... well you have to cave.